-Alopecia areata (AA) is an inflammatory autoimmune skin disease characterized by targeting of anagen hair follicles by the host immune system resulting in varying degrees of hair loss.
-Topical corticosteroids and topical contact allergens are commonly prescribed to treat AA; however, AA treatment guidelines are sparse, as is clinical evidence supporting the efficacy of current therapeutic options.
-As the AA pipeline fills in (e.g., Pfizer’s PF-6700841, Incyte’s Jakafi), this content will offer insights from real-world claims data into prescribing trends in AA to help new players seeking to better understand current treatment practices in AA and define the market niche for their emerging product.
+Alopecia areata (AA) is an inflammatory autoimmune skin disease characterized by targeting of anagen hair follicles by the host immune system, resulting in nonscarring hair loss but preservation of hair follicles.
+Topical corticosteroids and topical contact allergens are commonly prescribed for AA; however, AA treatment guidelines are sparse, as is clinical evidence supporting the efficacy of current therapies.
+Biologics and Janus kinase (JAK) inhibitors have demonstrated efficacy in the treatment of AA, but long-term safety and efficacy trials are needed to assess these agents’ risk-benefit profiles.

 - What patient shares do key therapies and brands garner by line of therapy in newly diagnosed AA patients?
 What are the quarterly trends in prescribing among recently treated and newly diagnosed AA patients?

 - How have topical and injectable corticosteroids been integrated into the treatment algorithm, and what is their source of business?
 Do JAK inhibitors (e.g., Incyte’s Jakafi, Eli Lilly’s Olumiant) and biologics (Sanofi’s Dupixent) experience off-label use in AA?